From flu shots to tutors to scholarly journals on subjects you didn’ know existed, we’ve got what it takes to set you up for success.

 - New Student and Family Programs help incoming students and their families gain their footing in the college experience.

-- Academic advisers make sure you are on the right track for your career goals.
+- Academic advisors make sure you are on the right track for your career goals.

-- Learning support includes tutoring, peer-assisted study sessions, foreign language conversation groups, writing support and more.
+- Academic support includes tutoring, peer-assisted study sessions, foreign language conversation groups, writing support and more.

 - VCU Career Services offers career counseling and job search assistance and resources.